Barstow, California: History

+Prehistoric Native American tribes inhabited the region as long as 3,000 years ago.
+The Native Americans hunted, fished and gathered turquoise.
+The indigenous people left hardly any discernible footprints along faint pathways as they traveled up to the Mexican territory to trade goods.
+The written history of the Mojave Valley dates back to the 1700s and the missionary excursions of Spanish Franciscan friar Francisco Garcés.
+Garcés followed the earliest faint footpaths to the Mojave River Valley and from there across the desert around Barstow on his way to Spanish missions beyond the mountains of California.

 The settlement of Barstow began in the late 1840s in the Mormon Corridor.
 Every fall and winter, as the weather cooled, the rain produced new grass growth and replenished the water sources in the Mojave Desert.
 People, goods, and animal herds would move from New Mexico and later Utah to Los Angeles, along the Old Spanish Trail from Santa Fe, or after 1848, on the Mormon Road from Salt Lake City.
 Trains of freight wagons traveled back to Salt Lake City and other points in the interior.
 These travelers followed the course of the Mojave River, watering and camping at Fish Ponds on its south bank (west of Nebo Center) or 3.625 miles up river on the north bank, at a riverside grove of willows and cottonwoods, festooned with wild grapes, called Grapevines (later the site of North Barstow).
 In 1859, the Mojave Road followed a route that was established from Los Angeles to Fort Mojave through Grapevines that linked eastward with the Beale Wagon Road across northern New Mexico Territory to Santa Fe.